Historic District Commission

 Q: When is it appropriate to apply for a COA?

 A: Applicants can apply for a COA at the same time as they apply for a building permit.
-The process involves filling out the Historic District Application here(PDF, 391KB), in addition to standard permit application forms.
+The process involves filling out the Historic District Application in addition to standard permit application forms.
+For more information, please refer to our Building Permits & Zoning Forms page.
+Applications may be submitted online or in person.

 Q: When I get my COA, can I begin construction/demolition immediately thereafter?